michaeldiep97/GDSCustomerPortalRepo-Java-Spring/README.md

 	Eclipse Oxygen,
 	Spring Tool Suite,
 	Apache Tomcat servelett (just the binaries),
-	Maven (just the binaries),
+	Maven

 To install STS, open Eclipse, click Help > Eclipse Marketplace and search for Spring tool suite.

-To install Tomcat download the binaries zip file at https://tomcat.apache.org/download-90.cgi Unzip to your C:\Program Files folder, then add the bin to your path by running sysdm.cpl > Advanced tab > environment variables > system variables > Path > edit
+To install Tomcat download the binaries zip file at https://tomcat.apache.org/download-90.cgi Unzip to your C:\Program Files folder, then add the bin to your path.

-Maven should be on Eclipse already.
+Maven is distributed with Eclipse, no need to install.

 The easiest way to run the application is through the Spring Tool Suite's Boot Dashboard.
 First, right-click the project folder > Run As > Maven Build.
-When the Build prompt appears, in goals type clean install.
+When the Build prompt appears, enter clean install as a goal.
 After the project is built, you will see it in the Boot Dashboard.
 Run the App from here.
 If you do not see the project here, try changing the java build path to the latest JDK version, then re-build as before.

-Once the app starts, go to your web browser and visit `http://localhost:8080`
+Once the app starts, go to your web browser and visit `http://localhost:8080`, the app is initialized on port 8080 by the Apache servelett.
+If you cannot host on port 8080, terminate whatever process is listening on the port.